Sayed Nafees al-Hussaini: Death

-He died in Lahore on February 5, 2008.
+He died in Lahore on 5 February 2008.
 Funeral prayers were offered at Badshahi Masjid Lahore in which more than one lakh people from all over the country participated.
 And according to his will, he was buried in the graveyard of Khanqah Syed Ahmed Shaheed.

+Writings

+Syed Nafees al-Hussaini authored several works in the fields of Islamic mysticism, poetry, and devotional arts.
+His works include both poetic and prose contributions, many of which are preserved and published through private collections and cultural institutions.